mayerrobert/jmurmel/README.md

 > *Elegant weapons*
 > *for a more... civilized age.*

-**JMurmel is a lightweight Lisp-1-ish (mostly based on a subset of Common Lisp with a side of Scheme) interpreter/ compiler written in Java8+ that can be used standalone as well as embedded.**
+**JMurmel is a lightweight Lisp-1-ish (mostly based on a small subset of Common Lisp with a side of Scheme) interpreter/ compiler written in Java8+ that can be used standalone as well as embedded.**

 Currently weighing in at ~130kB (size of compiled .jar file containing interpreter + compiler + runtime + REPL),